Project-OSmOSE/OSEkit/docs/source/coreapi_usage.rst

 Normalization
 """""""""""""

-The fetched audio data can be normalized according to the following presets:
+The fetched audio data can be normalized according to the presets given by the :class:`osekit.utils.audio_utils.normalization` flag:

 .. list-table:: Normalization presets
    :widths: 10 10